karakun/karakun.github.io/_posts/2026-05-26-Marimo-wasm-exoknox.md

 ### Challenge 3 — Development Mode vs. Production WASM Mode

 This was the most practically fiddly challenge.
-During development, a running Marimo server is the right environment: fast feedback, full Python library support, no Pyodide compilation step.
+During development, a running marimo server is the right environment: fast feedback, full Python library support, no Pyodide compilation step.
 In production, the notebook runs in WASM under Pyodide.

-Start Marimo in edit mode with `uv run marimo edit curve_fitting.py`.
+Start marimo in edit mode with `uv run marimo edit curve_fitting.py`.
 In this mode, you build your board interactively: add and edit cells, add UI elements, and see results update immediately.
 Changes propagate automatically to dependent cells, so there's no manual rerun flow.
 Everything you do is saved instantly to the underlying Python file, making the board both live and persistent at the same time.